sniper365/healthcare/README.md

 ### Install Guide
 ##### Read Carefully, Manikanta

-ok, friend.
+I want to talk to you via skype or telegram, not via freelancer.
-you didn't understand me yet.
+skype: live:.cid.be37e2e9dfbdff95
-I wrote several times my skype address. don't ask anymore just contact me with this address live:.cid.be37e2e9dfbdff95 and also here is Telegram: GfdhjEddy
+Telegram: GfdhjEddy